ibm-cloud-docs/speech-to-text/output.md

     The service matches a multi-token keyword only if

     -   The keyword's tokens are in the same block.
-    -   The tokens are either adjacent or separated by a gap of no more than a tenth of a second.
+    -   The tokens are either adjacent or separated by a gap of no more than 0.1 second.

     The latter case can occur if a brief filler or non-lexical utterance, such as "uhm" or "well," lies between two tokens of the keyword.